romdalf/romadams.com/docs/portfolio/ntap/nfsv4krb/index.md

-# NetApp NFSv4 with Kerberos for containerized legacy and cloud-native applications
+# NetApp NFSv4 with Kerberos for containerized applications

 !!! warning
-    This is a **personal work-in-progress** research document in a *Request for Comments* format, not a solution brief or technical report.
+    This document is a research document in a *Request for Comments* format, product of the NetApp Office of the CTO - Innovation & Solutions Group.

+    Status: **draft**
+    Author(s):
+    - Rom Adams, Principal Software Engineer, Office of the CTO - NetApp Inc.
+    Contributors:
+    - Elliott Ecton, Technical Marketing Engineer, Shared Platform Product Management - NetApp Inc.
+    - Erik Stjerna, Professional Services Consultant, Consulting - NetApp Inc.
+    - Johannes Wagner, Sr Solution Architect, Solution Engineering - NetApp Inc.

+    Copyright Notes
+    Copyright (c) 2025 NetApp Inc. and the persons identified as the document authors and contributors.
+All rights reserved. https://www.netapp.com/company/legal/copyright/

+## Abstract
+This RFC highlights the challenges of implementing NFSv4 with Kerberos on Kubernetes for containerized vintage application and drafts solution proposals.

 ## Background
 In a Kubernetes environment, integrating NFSv4 with Kerberos on ONTAP using Trident, the NetApp Container Storage Interface (CSI), combines storage orchestration with secure, strong authentication and encryption.
 This approach requires coordinating the Kubernetes nodes, the CSI, and the Kerberos authentication to provision and mount volumes for pods dynamically.